 Can you stretch patent leather shoes?

-Yes, There are a few methods to stretch patent leather shoes, but as mentioned before, not many.
+There are a few methods to stretch patent leather shoes, but as mentioned before, not many.
 For your convenience, buying a comfortable pair is the best way to save your feet the pain.
-Check 5 simple ways to stretch patent leather shoes (executive summary):
+Check five simple ways to stretch patent leather shoes (executive summary):

-- Use Shoe stretching spray: Follow the manufacturer’s recommendations how to apply this solution
+1. Use Shoe stretching spray: Follow the manufacturer’s recommendations on how to apply this solution.

-- Gently heat the shoes with a blow dryer, or put a bag with water in the shoes freeze the shoes
+5. put a bag with water in the shoes and freeze the shoes

-- To help the shoes fit your feet properly, walk on various surfaces.
+7. To help tight shoes fit your feet properly, walk on various surfaces for a couple of hours.

-This way you only need to stretch the shoes in the problem areas, which is normally the broadest part of the feet.
-If you’re pressed for time there is, for starters, a professional shoe repair person that can help you.
+This way, you only need to stretch the shoes in the problem areas, which is normally the broadest part of the feet.
+If you’re pressed for time, there is, for starters, a professional shoe repair shop or a shoe care specialist that can help you.

 Related: Can You Dry Shoes with a Blow Dryer?